Species Introduction

 Acclimation Process

-Introducing your Nothobranchius Rachovii to their new home requires a careful acclimation process to minimize stress.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5 minutes.
-This process should continue for approximately an hour, allowing the fish to adjust to the new water parameters.
-Once acclimated, gently release the fish into the tank, avoiding the introduction of bag water.
-This careful approach will help ensure a smooth transition and promote the health of your new aquatic companions.
+When introducing Nothobranchius Rachovii to your aquarium, a proper acclimation process is essential to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the fish in the aquarium for 15-20 minutes, allowing the water temperature to equalize.
+After this, gradually mix small amounts of aquarium water into the bag over the course of an hour.
+This process helps the fish adjust to the water parameters of their new home.
+Once acclimated, gently release the fish into the tank, avoiding the introduction of bag water to maintain water quality.
+Monitoring their behavior closely after introduction will help ensure they adapt well to their new environment.

 Long-term Care